Ghoul072/Book-Management-System/README.md

 10. **Access the Application:**
     Open a web browser and go to `http://127.0.0.1:8000/` to view your application.
     - Use the `/admin/` route to access the Django admin panel and log in with the superuser credentials you created.
-    - Use the below API Guide to make use of the Book Management API
+    - Use [the below API Guide](#api-docs) to make use of the Book Management API

+# <a name="docker">Docker Containerization</a>

+This Django application has Docker support included.
+You can utilize Docker to containerize the application for easier deployment.

+## Building and Running the Containers

+1. **Build the Docker Image:**
+   Run the following command in the terminal where the Dockerfile is located:

+    ```bash
+    docker build -t book-management-system .
+    ```

+2. **Run the Docker Container:**
+   Start the container using the docker-compose file:

+    ```bash
+    docker-compose up
+    ```

+   Or, if you prefer to run the container directly:

+    ```bash
+    docker run -p 8000:8000 book-management-system
+    ```

+3. **Access the Application:**
+   Once the container is up and running, access the Django application via a web browser using `http://127.0.0.1:8000/` or `http://localhost:8000/`.

-# Book Management API
+# <a name="api-docs">Book Management API</a>

 ## Authentication